 One of the best ways to grow your business is to ask for referrals, where you have your clients recommend your business to other people they know.

-In this guide, we’ll explore how to ask for referrals, with 15 proven methods that work.
+In this guide, I’ll show you how to ask for referrals, with 15 proven methods that work.

 Table of Contents

 - 2. Offer multiple options.

 - 7. Make them feel truly appreciated.

 - 13. Make it super easy to give referrals.